 Unlike Razer's gaming keyboards, the Razer Pro Type is only available with Razer Orange switches, which are similar to Cherry MX Browns.
 These switches provide a good amount of tactile feedback and don't require much force to actuate.
 The pre-travel is low, making the keyboard feel very responsive.

-The typing quality is excellent.
+The typing quality is good.
 The shape and spacing of the keys are relatively standard and shouldn't require much adaptation for most people.
 Although most keys wobble a bit, it isn't noticeable while typing.
-That said, the spacebar, Shift, and Enter keys wobble a lot more and rattle as well.
+That said, the spacebar, Shift, and Enter keys wobble a lot more and rattle.
 Typing feels light and responsive, and the Razer Orange switches provide satisfying tactile feedback.
 It doesn't feel tiring to type on, but a wrist rest would have been nice since it has a relatively high profile.
+However, it's important to note that this keyboard tends to suffer from a double-clicking issue.
+It will register more than one input per keypress, which can render the keyboard nearly unusable as it won't register what you're typing.

 The Razer Pro Type doesn't generate a lot of typing noise, so it shouldn't be bothersome to those around you.
 That said, it can be loud if you tend to bottom out the keys.
 Unlike the BlackWidow Lite, it doesn't come with any O-rings to reduce typing noise.